yousefbakr/instabug_task/README.md

 ################################################################################33
 when it comes to depoly the image on k8s

- Kubeclt apply -f Deployment-rails.yaml kubectl create -f Configmap.yml
+ Kubeclt apply -f Deployment-rails.yaml \
+ kubectl apply -f Configmap.yml kubectl apply -f Secrets.yml